-And if an organization commits an offence under PHIPA, it can be liable for a fine of up to $500,000.
+And if an organization commits an offence under PHIPA, it can be liable for a fine of up to $1,000,000.

-- A Medical Device Licence
+#2.
+A Medical Device Licence:

 However, lower-risk apps that use medical devices to collect a few basic data such as weight do not require a licence.

-What makes getting a medical device licence a challenging task is the fact that, unlike the UK and USA, a specific guideline about which types of mobile apps fall under each medical device category is lacking in Canada.
+What makes getting a medical device licence a challenging task is the fact that, unlike in the UK and USA, a specific guideline about which types of mobile apps fall under each medical device category is lacking in Canada.

-- Secure Electronic Signature
+#3.
+Secure Electronic Signature:

-In such a scenario, there should be a module or mechanism which authenticates the document.
+A healthcare app sends many crucial documents, especially prescriptions to different healthcare entities over the Internet.
+In such a scenario, there should be a module or mechanism which authenticates that document.

 It generates a digital signature on each prescription as a prescriber generates it electronically.